Da9el00/SprinterSortingJavaFX/readme.md

-This is the source code for a small projet where we can read data from a CSV file adn tehn sort it a few diffrent ways
+This is the source code for a small project where we can read data from a CSV file and then sort it a few different ways.